kionsoftware/terraform-provider-kion/importer-script/README.md

 # Terraform Importer Script

-The `terraform-importer.py` script was built to quickly import existing resources from a cloudtamer.io installation and begin managing them (and creating new ones) using the cloudtamer.io Terraform Provider.
+The `terraform-importer.py` script was built to quickly import existing resources from a Kion installation and begin managing them (and creating new ones) using the Kion Terraform Provider.

 ## Prerequisites